How To Get A Zero Interest Home Remodeling Loan

 But one secret–and exciting–type of affordable home remodeling loan doesn’t come through the Federal government or private lenders.

 It comes from that agency normally associated with transit, property taxes, licensing, roads, and courts: your local county government.
 Best of all, some of these loans come completely interest-free.
+You can take iva advice to clear your loans and become debt-free.

 What Are These Programs?